VirtuslabWorkshops/terraform-workshop/lab06/README.md

 ### Remote backend for multiple environments

-You will setup terraform and learn how make terraform use different backend configuration.
+You will set up terraform and learn how make terraform use different backend configuration.

 1. Add container to store remote backend to another environment